 May 27, 1978 – Saturday

 On May 27, the 1st Company left Kolwezi and moved to Lubumbashi.
-For the company, the operation was temporarily over.
+For this company, the operation was temporarily over.

 Meanwhile, two companies and the S81 platoon were conducting the very last reconnaissance around Kolwezi.
-That day, all military operations of the 2e REP were finally over.
+That day, all military operations of the 2e REP were finally completed.

 1978 Battle of Kolwezi: Aftermath

-On May 28 (Sunday), at 03:00 AM (03.00) in the early morning, the larger part of the 2e REP (HQ + 2nd + 4th Company) left Kolwezi, after having spent a week of operations there.
+In the early morning of May 28 (Sunday), at 3:00 a.m., the larger part of the 2e REP (HQ, 2nd and 4th Companies) left Kolwezi, after having spent a week of operations there.
 They joined the 1st Company in Lubumbashi.
-Meanwhile, the SER platoon was to seize the Lualaba bridge, a strategically important point in the Katanga Province.
-The bridge is situated some 25 miles (40 km) from Kolwezi, where only the 3rd Company + S81 platoon remained back then.
+Meanwhile, the SER platoon was set to seize the Lualaba Bridge, a strategically important point in the Katanga Province.
+The bridge is situated some 25 miles (40 km) from Kolwezi, where only the 3rd Company and S81 platoon remained at the time.

-On June 3, tens of newspaper reporters arrived in Kolwezi from around the world.
-They were accompanied by Lt Colonel Erulin.
+On June 3, tens of newspaper reporters from around the world, accompanied by Lt.
+Colonel Erulin, arrived in Kolwezi.
 The next day, the 1st Company came to relieve the 3rd Company in Kolwezi.

 The following day, June 7, the three-week stay in Zaire was over and the 2e REP returned to Corsica.
-All the regiment’s GMC trucks and Jeeps remained in Zaire; Moroccan troops (having replaced the legionnaires in the Katanga Province) would use them.
+All the regiment’s GMC trucks and Jeeps remained in Zaire; Moroccan troops who had replaced the legionnaires in the Katanga Province would use them.

 1978 Battle of Kolwezi: Results